seL4/isabelle/src/Tools/VSCode/extension/README.md

   initialized and user settings are updated.
 Afterwards VSCode should know about `.thy` files (Isabelle theories) and `.ML` files (Isabelle/ML modules).

-  The Isabelle extension is initialized when the first Isabelle is opened.
-It requires a few seconds to start up: a small popup window says *Welcome to Isabelle*.
+  The Isabelle extension is initialized when the first Isabelle file is opened.
+  It requires a few seconds to start up: a small popup window eventually says *"Welcome to Isabelle ..."*.
 If that fails, there might be something wrong with `isabelle.home` from above, or the Isabelle distribution does not fit to the version of the VSCode extension from the Marketplace.

 ### Support for Isabelle symbols